runreveal/pql-docs/README.md

 Then, run `pnpm dev` to start the development server and visit localhost:3000.

-## License
+## Deployment

-This project is licensed under the MIT License.
+This site is deployed with Cloudflare Pages.